clojure-doc/clojure-doc.github.io/content/md/articles/cookbooks/cli_build_projects.md

       (throw (ex-info (str "run failed for " aliases) opts)))
 ```

+In addition, we'll make all our function return the `opts` map, so that
+we can chain them together in a pipeline, either within another function
+or when we get to the "build REPL" section later.

 We want to parameterize this so we can run any command-line we want, so
 we will pass `:aliases` in the `opts` and use that to construct the
 basis and also to retrieve both the `:main` class to run and the `:main-args`